 Allard Pierson is an archaeological museum located in the heart of Amsterdam.
 It incorporates the collections of the former Allard Pierson Museum and Special Collections of the University of Amsterdam.

 The museum was rebranded as the Allard Pierson in 2019 with a completely new permanent presentation called ‘From the Nile to the Amstel’.
 The collection covers 10,000 years of history starting with Ancient Egypt and is framed as a journey to the river Amstel.

 The renovation of the museum is still ongoing with full completion due in 2020.

-The museum name is derived from Mr Allard Pierson (1831-1896), the first professor of Classical Archaeology at the University of Amsterdam – it is still officially part of the university.
-The museum first opened its doors way back in 1934 at Sarphatistraat but since 1976 has been in its current central location, a grand former bank building.
+The museum is named after Mr Allard Pierson (1831-1896), the first professor of Classical Archaeology at the University of Amsterdam.
+The museum first opened its doors way back in 1934 at Sarphatistraat but has been at its current central location, a grand former bank building since 1976.

 |Opening Times||1000-1700 (Tue-Fri), 1300-1700 (Sat/Sun).
 Closed Mondays.|